yurks/clippy2/README.md

 ___Make sure___ that you have the same values for id-attribute in <object> tag and name-attribute in <embed> tag.

 ___Remember___ that id-attribute should be unique across page.
 So, in case you use several Clippy2 buttons on page, take care for this.

+For disabling embedded icon just set `noIcon=true` as value for `flashVars` <embed> attribute and <object> parameter.
+You will get transparent flash buton and its width and height could be modified.

 ## Copying text with JavaScript callback